How to Finish Cornhole Boards (Sand, Paint, Seal & Regulation Specs)

 To protect the paint and wood, applying multiple coats of polyurethane is crucial.
 Follow these steps to achieve a durable and long-lasting finish:

-1. Choose a high-quality polyurethane finish that is suitable for outdoor use and provides UV protection.
+- Choose a high-quality polyurethane finish that is suitable for outdoor use and provides UV protection.
+Water-based polyurethane dries faster and stays clear (no amber tint); oil-based is more durable but ambers over time and has a longer cure.

-3. Lightly sand the surface with a fine-grit sandpaper to remove any imperfections.
+- Lightly sand the surface with 320-400 grit sandpaper between coats to remove any imperfections without cutting through the finish.

 Sanding And Finishing Touches